blockchainapis/docs/docs/tutorial/getting-started/getting-started.md

 Learn how to get the current price of Ethereum using Blockchain APIs.

+If you are just interested in the code, you can get it [here](https://github.com/blockchainapis/blockchain-apis-python-example/blob/master/src/async/get_eth_price.py)

 ## Step 1

 Get the SDK for your favorite language: